-- 4GL run-time systems, where the new language is tied to an application such as a database (e.g. SQL with its "Query Plans"), or a report writer.
+- 4GL run-time systems where the language is tied to an application such as a SQL database.

-With C and C++, the individual commands that build entirely new language commands are then passed through its own interpreter, along with an associated library of changing templates (classes), and other files.
+Then with C and C++, the individual commands that built entirely new language commands get passed through its own machine code, and in the process built up an associated library of templates (classes), and other files.